Tyler-Owen-Morris/PirateTradeWars/PROJECT_CONTEXT.md

-# Pirate Odyssey - Project Overview
+# Pirate Trade Wars - Project Overview

 ## Introduction
-Pirate Odyssey is a browser-based multiplayer 3D pirate ship game where players explore a procedurally generated maritime world, engage in naval combat, trade goods between ports, and compete for positions on the leaderboard.
+Pirate Trade Wars is a browser-based multiplayer 3D pirate ship game where players explore a procedurally generated maritime world, engage in naval combat, trade goods between ports, and compete for positions on the leaderboard.
 The game ends when a player's ship is sunk, with their final gold amount determining their leaderboard position.

 ## Core Technologies
 - **Frontend**: React, Three.js (@react-three/fiber), TypeScript